u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Don't get me wrong.
 All of this alone is insufficient to topple over an old system and replace it with something new.
 But that's also besides the point.

-What we have, in this moment, is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to fund their interests, which enables groups like [Astera Institute](https://astera.org) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms.
+What we have, in this moment, is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to fund their interests, which enables groups like [Astera Institute](https://astera.org) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms, and opens the door to rethink how federal funding works (e.g. [the X-Labs proposal](https://www.rebuilding.tech/posts/launching-x-labs-for-transformative-science-funding)).

 How do we ensure that these new models, if successful, actually stay and work in service of great science?
 And if they do stay, what foundational should they get in place to start moving the needle on these old incentive structures?